glacials/twos.dev/src/From Google to Apple.md

 My biggest fear with this change was losing the decade I’ve spent building up our Google Nest devices, but running Homemanager on a Raspberry Pi made it all work seamlessly, even down to Apple TV showing our Nest doorbell camera picture-in-picture when the doorbell rings.
 (If you’re not keen to set up a Raspberry Pi, try Starling Home Hub.)

-The UX of Shortcuts with Home is miles better than Google Home’s long device list that feels like a web page.
+The Apple Home UX is miles better than Google Home’s long device list that feels like a web page.
 This was a strict upgrade.

+The ecosystem benefits of Apple Home include using Apple TV as your IoT gateway, having home controls in the iOS and macOS control center pull-down menus, and

 ### Pixel Buds → AirPods Pro